lindacom/php/readme.md

 mysqli_fetch_assoc - brings back data as an associative array (brings back labels so you can use column names as keys).
 N.b. this method is a bit slower than the fetch row method

-mysqli_fetch_array - returns both of the about but you can specify that you want one particular type (row or assoc) of aray
+mysqli_fetch_array - returns both of the about but you can specify that you want one particular type (row or assoc) of array

-preventing sql injection
+Preventing sql injection
 ==========================

-sanitize data
+Sanitize data

 manual method - add backslash before single quotes dynamic method - use mysqli_real_escape_string ($db, $string) only available when connected to the database.